-- b.
+b.
 The spurious response specifications only apply with the preamp turned off.
-When the preamp is turned on, performance is nominally the same as long as the mixer level is interpreted to be: Mixer Level = Input Level Input Attenuation Preamp Gain - c.
-Input terminated, 0 dB input attenuation. - d.
-Mixer Level is -10 dBm for all except >26.5 GHz, which is -30 dBm. - e.
+When the preamp is turned on, performance is nominally the same as long as the mixer level is interpreted to be: Mixer Level = Input Level - Input Attenuation - Preamp Gain c.
+Input terminated, 0 dB input attenuation.

+- d.
+Mixer Level = Input Level - Input Attenuation.
+Verify with mixer levels no higher than -12 dBm if necessary to avoid ADC overload. - e.
 With first RF order spurious products, the indicated frequency will change at the same rate as the input, with higher order, the indicated frequency will change at a rate faster than the input. - f.
+N is the LO multiplication factor. - g.
 RBW=100 Hz.
-With higher RF order spurious responses, the observed frequency will change at a rate faster than the input frequency. - g.
-Nominally -40 dBc under large magnetic (0.38 Gauss rms) or vibrational (0.21 g rms) environmental stimuli.
+With higher RF order spurious responses, the observed frequency will change at a rate faster than the input frequency.